pablodecm/phd_thesis/src/102_chapter_2.md

-speed and requirement adaptability, the trigger system of CMS is divided in two stages: the level 1 trigger (L1), which is a custom-hardware based solution that reduces the detector readout rate to 100 kHz, and the high-level trigger (HLT), a a second step reducing it to the required 1 kHz and that is instead carried out by a computer farm.
+speed and requirement adaptability, the trigger system of CMS is divided in two stages: the level 1 trigger (L1), which is a custom-hardware based solution that reduces the detector readout rate to 100 kHz, and the high-level trigger (HLT), a second step reducing it to the required 1 kHz and that is instead carried out by a commodity computer farm.

 ## Event Simulation and Reconstruction {#sec:event}